ghofrani85/InstallScriptDetectorn2onRaspi/README.md

 #Step2: install OpenCv 4.2.0
 1. first get sure that the version of python3 is >= 3.7

+2. change you swap size :
+2.1. open your swap configuration file using :
+$ sudo nano /etc/dphys-swapfile
+2.2. witihng the dphys-swapfile change the "swapfile=100" to "swapfile=1024" and save and close it 2.3. affect the changes using:
+$ sudo /etc/init.d/dphys-swapfile stop
+$ sudo /etc/init.d/dphys-swapfile start

 2. perform following commands

 $ sudo apt-get purge wolfram-engine